Skip to Content

 Post-Shoveling Heart Health

-• Rest and recover: After shoveling, give your body time to recover.
+• Rest: After shoveling, give your body time to recover.
 Sit down, relax, and warm up gradually to avoid sudden temperature changes.
 Stay warm and dry after shoveling to maintain your body temperature.

 • Monitor for symptoms: Be vigilant for any delayed symptoms of heart issues that might occur after shoveling, such as chest discomfort, shortness of breath, or excessive fatigue.